 At first, it may seem that an absolute negation is too nihilistic.
 It seems to rest content with a simple absence in which things are eliminated but nothing is constructed.
 It also seems paradoxical with how it takes something as given only to deny that thing reality, which begs the question as to why that thing was given in the first place if it can only be denied in the last place?
 These would indeed be problems for us, but only if we do not interrogate the way or manner in which the denial itself is being performed.

 What exactly is being denied when we deny duality in an absolute negation?
 If we deny the complete reality of duality, then we have indeed eliminated it.
-This form of denial is common to both the monistic conception of non-duality as a relative negation as well as the nihilistic conception of non-duality as an absolute negation.
-Both monistic and nihilistic conceptions are faulty in their inability to fully express the concept of non-duality because while the monistic conception only replaces one form of duality with another, the nihilistic conception of duality leaves us nothing else to work with and in some sense remains still attached to duality through its exclusive focus on it.
+This form of denial is common to both the monistic conception of non-duality as relative negation, as well as the nihilistic conception of non-duality as absolute negation.
+Both monistic and nihilistic conceptions are faulty in their inability to fully express the concept of non-duality because while the monistic conception only replaces one form of duality with another, the nihilistic conception of non-duality leaves us nothing else to work with and in some sense remains still attached to duality through its exclusive focus on it.
+Both views continue to operate within the dichotomy of presence and absence.